CONCERN: Nerve Entrapment (Pinched Nerve)

 What Contributes to Nerve Entrapment?

-Factors that may influence nerve irritation include:
+Several factors may influence nerve irritation or compression, including:

 Muscle tightness surrounding a nerve